-Instead in the SapTrap method (Schwartz and Jorgensen, 2016), modular plasmid assembly is combined with simple annealed oligos specific to the gene of interest to create GFP insertion cassettes rapidly and efficiently (Figure XX).
+Instead in the SapTrap method (37), modular plasmid assembly is combined with simple annealed oligos specific to the gene of interest to create GFP insertion cassettes rapidly and efficiently (Figure 4).
 Separate plasmids carrying sequence for GFP, for a flexible linker, and for an sgRNA targeting sequence are digested with SapI, a type II restriction enzyme that cuts outside of its recognition sequence, leaving 3-base overhangs each with distinct sequences.
 Synthetic oligonucleotides are designed for the guide RNA (sgRNA) and the 5’ and 3’ homology arms, with each having the desired 3-base overhangs.
 The latter are designed to alter the sequences recognized by the sgRNA.
 The resulting DNA fragments can then be mixed in one-step reaction, with only the desired sequences annealing and ligating in a modular fashion to complete assembly of a single plasmid with all the desired components.
 Additionally, the screening process for identifying successfully CRISPR edited animals is optimized for both injection and bombardment based approaches due to the use of an unc-119 rescue module within a synthetic intron in the GFP sequence.
 We will compare the ease and efficiency of generating tagged lines using injection and bombardment protocols and use the most effective protocol.